Zee-Doblekae/bakers_bench_site/README.md

 # bakers_bench_site
-A website for The Bakers Bench.
+This is a website for my current workplace, a local bakery named "The Bakers Bench.
+The goal of this website is to host a menu for our customers to view.
+An about us section.
+As well as a section for reviews.